knative/docs/DEVELOPMENT.md

 _Adding the `upstream` remote sets you up nicely for regularly [syncing your fork](https://help.github.com/articles/syncing-a-fork/)._

+### Run website locally

+Refer to this [doc](https://github.com/knative/website/blob/main/DEVELOPMENT.md) in the website repo.

 ### Common Troubleshooting issues for PRs

 1. The CLA check fails even though you have signed the CLA.
 This may occur if you accept and commit suggestions in a pull request from another person's account, because the email address of that account doesn't match the address on record for the CLA.
 The commit will show up as co-authored, which can cause issues if your public email address has not signed the CLA.